telekom-mms/ansible-collection-icinga-director/docs/icinga_service.rst

     Note - Appending to existing vars, imports or any other list/dict is not possible.
 You have to overwrite the complete list/dict.

     Note - Variables that are set by default will also be applied, even if not set.

+  service_set (optional, str, None)
+    Choose the service set name this single service should be assigned to.

+    This field will be required when `host` is not defined.

   url (True, str, None)